Understanding Retrieval Augmentation for Long-Form Question Answering: Insights from Attribution Annotation

-Unlike the other two models, WebGPT was fine-tuned for LFQA with evidence document prepended.
-This suggests that updating LMs under retrieval augmented setting might be helpful for LFQA, echoing findings from prior work in factoid QA~\citep{bohnet2022attributed} that retrieve-then-read systems which are trained with a retrieval component achieve more faithful generation.
+We first compare attribution performance of different models using the same evidence document set (the top section in Table~\ref{tab:data_stat}).
+We observe that generations from the WebGPT model are most faithful to the evidence documents.
+Even with the same set of evidence documents, answers generated by Alpaca has ten times more unsupported sentences than that of WebGPT. \paragraph{LMs fine-tuned with retrieval augmentation achieve greater faithfulness.} Unlike the other two models, WebGPT was fine-tuned for LFQA with evidence document prepended.
+This suggests that fine-tuning LMs under retrieval-augmented setting might be helpful for generating more faithful long-form answers.
+This echos findings from prior work in factoid QA~\citep{bohnet2022attributed} that retrieve-then-read systems trained with a retrieval component achieve more faithful generation.